1951 Toledo Rockets football team

 The 1951 Toledo Rockets football team was an American football team that represented Toledo University during the 1951 college football season.
-In their first season under head coaches Don Greenwood (games 1–7) and Clair Dunn (games 8–10), the Rockets compiled a 6–4 record and outscored their opponents by a combined total of 260 to 178.
+In their first season under head coaches Don Greenwood (games 1–7) and Claire Dunn (games 8–10), the Rockets compiled a 6–4 record and outscored their opponents by a combined total of 260 to 178.

 The team's statistical leaders (through nine games) included Steve Piskach with 493 passing yards and A. C. Jenkins with 899 rushing yards.

+Toledo was ranked at No. 100 in the 1951 Litkenhous Ratings.